 - 5.1 For each particular matter I am involved in as a board member, I will first consider whether I have a connection to that matter. - 5.2 I understand that a connection is any link between the matter being considered and me, or a person or body I am associated with.
-This could be a family relationship or a social or professional contact. - 5.3 A connection includes anything that I have registered as an interest. - 5.4 A connection does not include being a member of a body to which I have been appointed or nominated by my public body as a representative of my public body, unless: - a) The matter being considered by my public body is quasi-judicial or regulatory; or - b) I have a personal conflict by reason of my actions, my connections or my legal obligations.
+This could be a family relationship or a social or professional contact. - 5.3 A connection includes anything that I have registered as an interest. - 5.4 A connection does not include being a member of a body to which I have been appointed or nominated by my public body as a representative of my public body or of which I am a member by reason of, or in implementation of, a statutory provision, unless: - a) The matter being considered by my public body is quasi-judicial or regulatory; or - b) I have a personal conflict by reason of my actions, my connections or my legal obligations.